Global

 • The rationale for concluding that additional biological testing is not required

-When exposure remains below justified thresholds, and the toxicological assessment is fully documented, regulators may accept chemical characterization and TRA in place of separate biological testing for those endpoints.
+When exposure remains below justified thresholds, and the toxicological assessment is documented, regulators may accept chemical characterization and TRA in place of separate biological testing for those endpoints.

 This determination must be supported by transparent methodology and consistent application of ISO 10993-17.